kubk/mobx-log/README.md

 ### Example project
 This library has example project located in `./example` folder.
 It is used for development purposes.
 To run it go to `./example` folder and run `npm run start`.

+### Store destructuring
+Prior to Mobx 6.3.4 bound actions didn't appear in the log.
+If you are using store destructuring and want your actions to appear in the log please update your Mobx to 6.3.4.
+See the discussion for details: https://github.com/mobxjs/mobx/discussions/3140